IanWang15/wildfireDetectionDemo/README.md

 ## Problem

-Develop wildfire warning and detection system demo using python, SQL, arcGIS under Linux.
+Develop wildfire warning and detection system demo using python, SQL, ArcGIS on Linux.

 This demo has the following functions: